Skip to main content

 • “The arenas themselves are well designed, but the hosts in each of them are some of the most unfunny people imaginable.”

-• “Fourth of the NPCs were really unfunny and just bland in my opinion; you can skip cutscenes by flipping them off, but they only have one repetitive response like 'what??' and '*burp*', and the jokes overall fall short.”
+• “Fourth of the NPCs were really unfunny and just bland.
+You can skip cutscenes by flipping them off, but they only have one repetitive response like 'what??' and '*burp*', and the jokes overall fall short.”

 • graphics

-• “Graphically, the game looks good; there are big crowds in the arena (adjustable) and there's a lot of detail to the surroundings for each arena.”
+• “Graphically, the game looks good.
+There are big crowds in the arena (adjustable) and a lot of detail in the surroundings for each arena.”

 • “I never thought I'd say this about a PC game, but the graphics are, frankly, terrible.”